 Maximise site layout - build up to street boundary

 By lifting the ground floor level above street level to create upper and lower ground floors, properties can be constructed close to site boundaries while maintaining privcy for occupants.
-Considerations of Building Regulation Part M requirements for access are required.
+With this approach, consideration of Building Regulation Part M requirements for access is required.

 Utilise existing slope

-Partial basements on sloping sites become viable compared to alternative substructure construction options to make up ground levels.
+Partial basements on sloping sites are a good alternative to create space where alternative substructure construction would be required to make up ground levels.